WilChrist/JSF_STARTER_PROJECT_TEMPLATE/README.md

 # Starter Template For JSF Project

 This is a basic starter template for JSF Project with Maven and IntelliJ.
+In this ``Authentication`` Branch, i added authentication, if you want to use it you can work on this branch or merge this branch on the Master Branch.

 ## Getting Started